jmej/MIDI2DMX/README.md

 hsv2rbg.pd is an abstraction that the other patches rely on.
 All of these pd patches need to be put in the same folder to work correctly.

-DMX_color_organ.pd has a simple midi mapping using Scriabin's pitch-color associations. (https://en.wikipedia.org/wiki/Clavier_%C3%A0_lumi%C3%A8res)
+DMX_color_organ.pd has a simple midi mapping using Scriabin's pitch-color associations. https://en.wikipedia.org/wiki/Clavier_%C3%A0_lumi%C3%A8res

 This makes any DMX light playable from a midi keyboard or midi sequencer like Ableton Live, Logic, Bitwig - as well as hardware sequencers like MPCs and Octatracks.
 This is my preferred method for programming custom light shows for live PA's.

 Finally DMX_audio_analysis.pd demonstrates pitch and amplitude tracking and translation into light color and intensity using pd.
-You need to make sure you have an audio input setup in PD (Media -> Audio Settings) - although the built-in mic on your laptop should work just fine.

 ##HARDWARE MIDI:
 The hardware midi part of this board is untested - and the code doesn't support it yet.
 But it probably works, it just needs some arduino code to handle midi input on the Teensy's second Serial RX line.